The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/2-building-a-static-web-server-with-middleware.md

 ## Middleware and `next()`

 When a server receives an HTTP request, it can do more than just send back a response.
-Often, the server will perform a number of server-side actions before a response is sent.
+Often, the server will perform a number of server-side actions *before* a response is sent.

-For example, suppose that you wanted the server to print out a message each time that the server is sent an HTTP request.
-The message could include the endpoint that was requested, the request method, and the time of the request.
+For example, suppose that you wanted the server to keep track of every request that is sent to it by printing out some information like:
+* the endpoint that was requested (`/api/hello` or `/api/data`, etc...)
+* the request method (`GET` or `POST`, etc...)
+* the time the request was received

-**<details><summary>Q: Why would it be helpful to see this information?</summary>**
+**<details><summary>Q: Why would it be helpful to log information about every incoming request?</summary>**

 Logging incoming HTTP requests can be incredibly helpful for debugging purposes.

-Suppose that your server crashes unexpectedly.
-If the crash was caused by an incoming request, we can simply look at the most recent request in the logs and know where to start debugging.
+Say you have 3 endpoints and one of them has a bug that causes the server to crash when an unexpected request is sent to it.
+If we print out every request that comes in to the server, we can simply look at the most recent request in the logs and know where to start debugging.

 </details>

-To add this functionality, we could modify every endpoint controller like so:
+We can add this functionality to our `serveHello` controller, before we send the response, we can just add a few lines of code:

 {% hint style="danger" %}